SaquibShahid/Memoria/ReadME.md

      - Search engine for chat indexing and retrieval.

 3. **Database:**
-   - PostgreSQL or MongoDB for chat storage.
+   - MongoDB for chat storage.
-   - Elasticsearch or Meilisearch for indexing and search operations.
+   - Elasticsearch for indexing and search operations.

 4. **AI Model:**
    - Pre-trained NLP model (e.g., OpenAI GPT-4 or BERT).